wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 * message persistence
 * management and monitoring

-The definition and documentation of implementation specific *Router* features like above is outside the scope of this document.
+The definition and documentation of implementation specific *Router* features like the above is outside the scope of this document.

+## Relationship to WebSocket

+-- write me --

 # Conformance Requirements

 All diagrams, examples, and notes in this specification are non-normative, as are all sections explicitly marked non-normative.
 Everything else in this specification is normative.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in